-As of January 2017, the active number of users was 2.789 billion, accounting for 37 percent penetration.
-For a savvy marketer, this is a massive gold mine that can be quite rewarding when capitalised fully.
-With a well-planned social media campaign, there are a lot of new opportunities that platforms, such as Facebook, Instagram and LinkedIn offer for growth.
+As of January 2019, the active number of Social media users was 3.484 billion.
+For a savvy marketer, this is a massive gold mine that can be quite rewarding when capitalized fully.
+With a well-planned social media campaign, there are a lot of new opportunities that platforms, such as Facebook, Instagram, and Youtube offer for growth.

 1. Choose the Right Platforms

 The truth is, you don’t need to go full scale on social media when launching your campaigns.
-Your target audience is probably not available on all the platforms out there, so it makes no sense to jump into all of them.
-Facebook, Instagram and LinkedIn are the great options to give priority.
-You can also research to find two to four platforms that most your target customers are using.
+Your target audience is probably not available on all the platforms, so it makes no sense to jump into all of them.
+Facebook, Instagram, and Youtube are great options to give priority as they allow you to represent your brand visually.

 2. Have a Content Strategy & Schedule